pmndrs/jotai/docs/utils.md

-This describes about `jotai/utils` bundle
+This doc describes about `jotai/utils` bundle.

 ## useUpdateAtom